The Getty

 • Levels with identical names

-In some cases, the levels of the AAT seem to be very redundant, where multiple levels, one under the other, have names that differ only in capitalization.
+In some cases, the levels of the AAT seem to be redundant because multiple levels, one under the other, have names that differ only in capitalization.
 This occurs only with facets, "hierarchies," and guide terms; it should never occur with concept term names.
-(The redundancy is an artifact of the AAT development over 20 years; we may streamline the AAT sometime in the future, but such a major overhaul will not happen soon.)
+(The redundancy is an artifact of the AAT development over 40 years; streamlining the structure would require a major overhaul that would seriously disrupt users' implementations and application of terms.)

 • Choosing the correct facet

-As a first step in choosing a hierarchical position for a record, look up similar concepts in the AAT, using basic information that you know about the concept.
+How can you know where to place a new concept record in the AAT?
+As a first step, you could look up similar concepts in the AAT, using basic information that you know about the concept.

 • For example, if you wish to place the term sulfuryl fluoride in the AAT, and you know that it is an inorganic chemical compound used as an insecticide, where does it go?
 If you browse around in the AAT, you will see that there are many chemicals listed under inorganic material, but none under insecticide.
 Therefore, you would abide by precedent and place sulfuryl fluoride with the other inorganic materials, and refer to its usage as an insecticide in the Scope Note.
-You may surmise the logic: The AAT cannot place every chemical compound under its usage because many have many uses.
+You may surmise the logic: The AAT cannot place every chemical compound under its usage because so many compounds have many uses; you want to avoid undue complexity, particularly when it lies outside the main scope and purpose of AAT.

 3.1.1.6.6